Uugne/Sprint_5/README.md

 ## Installation
 1. Download CRUD Script Zip file.
 2. Create a new database.
 3. Edit .env.example file with appropriate credential for your database server.
+Do not forget to remove .example extension.
 4. Install the composer ```composer install``` inside the project.
 5. Run ```php artisan migrate```
 6. Open the project with ```php artisan serve```